 The Williamtown Structure Plan has been developed through an Enquiry by Design (EbD) process led by a series of workshops attended by subject matter experts from each technical specialisation.
-Heritage experts were present at each workshop and contributed to the process of enquiry, working through each of the potential historic heritage constraints as they arose during the workshop.
-The EbD process enabled careful consideration of the Project Area's heritage and biodiversity values, contamination and drainage constraints in balance with the seven essential elements of the Williamtown SAP:
+Heritage experts were present at each workshop and contributed to the process of enquiry.
+The EbD process enabled consideration of the Project Area's heritage and biodiversity values, contamination and drainage constraints in balance with the seven essential elements of the Williamtown SAP: